springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-02-content.md

 Another layer of our testing regimen is the HTTP REST endpoint: web tests.
 Similar to the previous JPA tests, the point here is to ensure quickly that the REST endpoint performs how we think it should—unlike most cats.

-Likewise, this test is still quite low on the pyramid—closer to Integration than Unit tests, but not quite "Complete Integration" since not all resources are available.
+Likewise, this test is still quite low on the pyramid—closer to Integration than Unit tests, but not quite "Complete Integration" since not all resources are available; These are component tests indeed.
 This means that the resources we aren't testing need to be mocked.

 Let's take a look at the REST Controller first.
 We can find out what the production behaviour is like since the code is available.
 Then we can focus on testing it.